 The majority of international flights fly into Arturo Merino Benitez Airport (SCL) in Santiago and from there, connect to various other destinations throughout the country.

 In the United States, many airlines have direct flights to Santiago from New York, Dallas, Los Angeles, Miami, Atlanta, and Houston.

 Major Air Routes from Canada

 In Canada, Air Canada is the only airline that has direct flights to Santiago from Toronto.
-Throughout the rest of Canada, travellers will have to connect via the United States or Toronto.
+Travellers coming from the rest of Canada will have to connect via the United States or Toronto.